 Food Events, Groups, + Classes

-Maine Organic Farmers and Gardeners Association sponsors food, agriculture, and farming-related events and workshops throughout the year, from mushroom cultivation workshops to conversations about how education can support agriculture in Maine.
+Maine Organic Farmers and Gardeners Association sponsors food, agriculture, and farming-related events throughout the year, from mushroom cultivation workshops to conversations about how education can support agriculture in Maine.
 Check out their event calendar and don’t miss their annual Common Ground Fair in Unity each September.

 The Portland Permaculture Meetup Group has over 700 members of all ages, ranging from local foods enthusiasts to local resilience and sustainable living advocates.
 Group activities include potlucks, workshops—permaculture design, foraging, and cold-frame building are some recent topics—as well as lectures, discussions, and film screenings.